openjdk/guide/src/index.md

 * **Javadoc comments are specifications**.
 The Java API Specification is authored in the form of javadoc comments, so even apparently innocuous changes to comments can be quite significant.
 It's not always easy to tell what comments are part of the specification and what parts are merely code comments.
 Briefly, documentation comments on public packages, classes, and class members of exported modules are specifications.

 * **Specification changes**.
-It is possible to change the API specifications, and this is done regularly.
+It's possible to change the API specifications, and this is done regularly.
 However, these changes require even more scrutiny than code changes.
 This extra review is handled by the [CSR Process](https://wiki.openjdk.java.net/display/csr/Main).
 Specifications are written in stylized, somewhat formal language, and they don't simply describe what the code does.
 Writing specifications is a separate skill from coding.

 * **Compatibility**.
 Changes should also adhere to high standards of binary, source, and behavioral compatibility.
 The compatibility impact of apparently innocuous changes is sometimes startling.